The Color of Your Skin Should Not Affect Your Livelihood

 At Ricotta & Marks, P.C., our New York City and Long Island employment law attorneys have experience handling race discrimination claims, color discrimination claims, and national origin discrimination claims.
 If your rights were violated, we are ready to help.

 For a free, fully private case evaluation, please contact our legal team at (347) 464-8694.
-We represent employees in workplace racism cases in Queens and throughout the surrounding region, including in Manhattan, Staten Island, Brooklyn, The Bronx, Long Island, and beyond.
+We represent employees in workplace racism cases at our Queens and Long Island law offices – and throughout the surrounding region, including in Manhattan, Staten Island, Brooklyn, The Bronx, Long Island, and beyond.